Sunday, August 23, 2026

 India is looking to move beyond generics, says Minister

-Minister of Commerce & Industry Piyush Goyal has invited global pharmaceutical companies to partner with India in its journey towards innovation-led and inclusive healthcare, stating that India’s pharmaceutical industry, currently valued at around US$60 billion, can double in size over the next five years.
+Minister of Commerce & Industry Piyush Goyal has invited global pharmaceutical companies to partner with India in its journey towards innovation-led and inclusive healthcare, stating that India’s pharmaceutical industry can double in size over the next five years from its current value of around US$60 billion.

 Addressing the Global Ambassador Meet on Pharmaceutical Sector and Curtain Raiser Ceremony of GDRC (Global Durg Regulators Concalve) 2026 and IPHEX (International Pharma and Healthcare Expo) 2026 in New Delhi on 8 June, Goyal said, “India is looking to move beyond generics into innovation-driven pharmaceutical products while continuing to provide affordable medicines to patients across the world.”